jenssss/hugo-resume/content/authors/jens/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include atoms and molecules in strong fields.
+bio: I'm a quantum physicist currently looking for a software engineering or data science role.

 # Should the user's education and interests be displayed?
 display_education: true

 interests:
-- Atoms
+- Programming
-- Molecules
+- Math
-- Lasers
+- Physics

 education:
   courses:
-  - course: PhD in Physics
+  - course: PhD in Quantum Physics
     institution: Aarhus University
     year: 2012-2016
   - course: Master in Physics